 Administrator: Annette Poulsen

-The course, C305/01 What is research?
-Ontology, epistemology, and methodology, is being offered by the Graduate School of Health, Aarhus University, autumn 2021
+The course C305/02 What is research?
+Ontology, epistemology and methodology is being offered by the Graduate School of Health, Aarhus University, fall 2022.

 Aim: The aim of this course is to introduce and discuss basic philosophy of science.
 Hence, the course introduces and discuss’ the concepts of ontology, epistemology, and methodology in order to answer the questions of what research is and what counts as research-based knowledge.

 Learning outcomes: At the end of the course, students should be able to:

 - Describe the fundamental concepts and positions in the philosophy of science